mike-north/awesome-learn-to-code/README.md

 Build tools, text editors, IDEs and more

+* [Git Games](https://git-game.com/) - A terminal based game that teaches both new and advances users some pretty cool features of the git scm (source control management) system
+* [Learn Git Branching](https://learngitbranching.js.org/) - "The most visual and interactive way to learn Git on the web"
 * [Untrusted](https://alexnisnevich.github.io/untrusted/) - Use JavaScript to guide Dr. Eval through a machine continuum!
 * [Vim Adventures](https://vim-adventures.com/) - an online game based on VIM's keyboard shortcuts.
 It's the "Zelda meets text editing" game.
 So come have some fun and learn some VIM!